-1 thatwho are in an adverse position to the state; 2 (G) guidance documents; orand 3 (H) forms developed by an agency to implement or interpret agency law or 4 policy.
-5 (27) "Rulemaking" means the process for adopting, amending, or repealing a rule.
-6 (28) "Sign" means, with present intent to authenticate or adopt a record: 7 (A) to execute or adopt a tangible symbol; or 8 (B) to attach to or logically associate with the record an electronic symbol, sound, 9 or process.
-10 (29) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 11 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 12 the United States.
-13 (30) "Written" means inscribed on a tangible medium.
-14 Comment 15 16 17 18 19 20 Adjudication.
+1 agency in performing audits, investigations, or inspections, settling commercial disputes, 2 negotiating commercial arrangements, or in the defense, prosecution, or settlement of cases, if 3 disclosure of the criteria or guidelines would enable law violators to avoid detection, facilitate 4 disregard of requirements imposed by law, or give a clearly improper advantage to persons who 5 are in an adverse position to the state; 6 (G) guidance documents; and 7 (H) forms developed by an agency to implement or interpret agency law or 8 policy.
+9 (286)(27) "Rulemaking" means the process for adopting, amending, or repealing a rule.
+10 (297) "Rulemaking documents" includes materials in written or electronic form that are 11 related to an agency rulemaking proceeding, or that are guidance documents in written or 12 electronic form.
+13 (3028)(28) "Sign" means, with present intent to authenticate or adopt a record: 14 (A) to execute or adopt a tangible symbol; or 15 (B) to attach to or logically associate with the record an electronic symbol, sound, 16 or process.
+17 (3129)(29) "State" means a state of the United States, the District of Columbia, Puerto 18 Rico, the United States Virgin Islands, or any territory or insular possession subject to the 19 jurisdiction of the United States.
+20 (320)(30) "Written" means inscribed on a tangible medium.
+21 Comment 22 23 24 25 Adjudication.
 This definition gives the general meaning of adjudication that distinguishes it from rulemaking.
 See California Government Code Section 11405.20.
 This Act and the definitions in this Section also identify some categories of adjudication that require procedure specified in this Act to be used to reach a decision.
 For example, the term contested case, defines a subset of adjudications that must be conducted as prescribed in Article 4 of this Act.

-21 22 23 24 Agency.
+Agency.
 The object of this definition is to subject as many state actors as possible to this definition.
 See 1981 MSAPA Section 1-102(1).
 The exception for the governor means the governor personally.
+The term "agency" includes the Office of Administrative Hearings provided in Article 6.

-25 26 27 28 29 30 31 Agency Action.
+Agency Action.
 This definition is added for purposes of identifying those matters subject to judicial review.
 Failure to issue an order or rule is not judicially reviewable except as provided in Section 501(a) of the Act.
 Failure to issue an order or rule does not include an agency denial of a petition to initiate rulemaking.
 See Section 317 of the Act.
 This definition is taken from 1981 MSAPA Section 1-102(2).

 Agency Head.
-This definition differentiates between the agency as an organic whole and 32 the particular persons (commissioners, board members or the like) in whom final authority is vested.
+This definition differentiates between the agency as an organic whole and the particular persons (commissioners, board members or the like) in whom final authority is vested.
 This definition is taken from 1981 MSAPA Section 1-102(3).